 What Is Tantra?

-If you’ve ever searched the word Tantra online, you’ve probably been met with images, courses, or headlines that make it seem like it’s mostly about sex.
+If you’ve ever searched the word Tantra online, you’ve probably been met with images, courses, or headlines that make it seem like it’s about sex.

-Sacred sex.
+Sacred sexuality.

 Better sex.